calliope-project/solar-and-wind-potentials/README.md

 ## Repo structure

-* `report`: contains all files necessary to build the paper; plots and result files are not in here but generated automatically
 * `src`: contains the Python source code
 * `tests`: contains the test code
 * `config`: configurations used in the study